Skip to content

 3. Collect employee information

 Accurate payroll starts with collecting employee details, such as tax forms, bank account details (for direct deposit), and benefits enrollment.
 This step ensures the right amount is deducted for taxes and benefits.
-Employees are paid the wrong amount or face tax issues if information is missing or incorrect.
+Missing or incorrect information leads to employees being paid the wrong amount or facing tax issues.

 4. Complete all deductions

 Payroll includes deductions for taxes, insurance, retirement plans, and wage garnishments.
 These must be calculated correctly to avoid tax penalties.
-For example, the employee loses coverage, and the company faces compliance issues if an employer forgets to deduct health insurance premiums.
+For example, if an employer forgets to deduct health insurance premiums, the employee loses coverage and the company faces compliance issues.

 5. Calculate payroll accurately